webplatform/docs/css/properties/object-fit/index.md

 &lt;/html&gt;
 }}{{Single Example
 |Language=CSS
-|Description=Alle five images are forced to 150x100 pixel, that's different from both the original size of the image (196x77 pixel) and it's aspect ratio.
+|Description=All five images are forced to 150x100 pixels, different from both the original size of the image (196x77 pixel) and its aspect ratio.
 |Code=img {
   float: left;
   width: 150px;